Author Guidelines for ISE

 - Work measurement

-IIE publishes several other periodicals.
-If the editor determines that your submission is more appropriate for one of them, your article may be published in a periodical other than Industrial Engineer.
+IISE publishes several other periodicals.
+If the editor determines that your submission is more appropriate for one of them, your article may be published in a periodical other than ISE.
 Under these circumstances, the editor will attempt to obtain your permission before publication, though this is not always possible due to time constraints.

 Tips for Non-Native English Speakers